-- o Service of declaration of readiness after expiration of time period: It has been held that the prosecution is not required to have served the statement of readiness within the statutory period so long as service takes place "promptly" after a timely filing of the statement of readiness (see People v Freeman, 38 AD3d 1253 [4th Dept 2007]). - o Service on former counsel: Service of statement of readiness on defendant's former counsel found to be ineffective (People v Chu Zhu, 171 Misc 2d 298 [Sup Ct 1997], revd on other grounds, 245 AD2d 296 [2d Dept 1997]). - o Service on counsel at wrong address: A court has found service of statement of readiness on counsel at incorrect address may still be effective if the People "did not have actual notice that the address was incorrect prior to service of the" statement of readiness (People v Tejada, 59 Misc 3d 422, 424 [Crim Ct, Bronx County 2018]). - o Certification of compliance with disclosure requirements (CPL 30.30 [5]) \NEW\: Unless the defendant has waived CPL 245.20 disclosure requirements or the court has made an individualized finding of "special circumstances," the prosecution will not be considered ready for trial unless its statement of readiness is (1) "accompanied or preceded by a certification of good faith compliance with the disclosure requirements of [CPL 245.20] and (2) the defense has been "afforded an opportunity to be heard on the record as to whether the disclosure requirements have been met."
+- o Service of declaration of readiness after expiration of time period: It has been held that the prosecution is not required to have served the statement of readiness within the statutory period so long as service takes place "promptly" after a timely filing of the statement of readiness (see People v Freeman, 38 AD3d 1253). - o Service on former counsel: Service of statement of readiness on defendant's former counsel found to be ineffective (People v Chu Zhu, 171 Misc 2d 298 [Sup Ct 1997], revd on other grounds, 245 AD2d 296 [2d Dept 1997]). - o Service on counsel at wrong address: A court has found service of statement of readiness on counsel at incorrect address may still be effective if the People "did not have actual notice that the address was incorrect prior to service of the" statement of readiness (People v Tejada, 59 Misc 3d 422, 424 [Crim Ct, Bronx County 2018]). - o Proper certification of compliance with CPL 245.20 disclosure requirements: Unless the defendant has waived CPL 245.20 disclosure requirements or the court has made an individualized finding of "special circumstances," the prosecution will not be ready for trial unless and until it has filed and served (1) a proper certificate of good faith compliance with CPL 245.20 discovery obligations and (2) the defense has been "afforded an opportunity to be heard on the record as to whether the disclosure requirements have been met."
 (CPL 30.30 [5]; CPL 245.
-50 [3].)
+50 [3]; People v Brown, 214 AD3d 823 [2d Dept 2023].)